Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning

 \section{Conclusion}

-In this study we present a new automated trading pattern extraction method suitable for ML called Volume-Centred Range Bars (VCRB).
+In this study, we present a new market pattern extraction method suitable for ML called Volume-Centred Range Bars (VCRB).
 The study presents a detailed statistical analysis of the presented approach to thoroughly assess its performance.

-We firstly assess the volume-based pattern extraction validity by evaluating 1) significance of the classification performance, 2) improvement for the proposed feature space and 3) model configurations with respect to the baseline (RQ1).
-This expands beyond simply trading using VCRBs as we showcase how performance can be improved using state-of-the-art feature engineering approach and a machine learning estimator.
-We further investigate method's effectiveness by comparing it with another successful pattern extraction method based on price levels.
+We firstly assess the volume-based pattern extraction validity by evaluating 1) the significance of the classification performance, 2) the improvement of the proposed feature space and 3) model configurations with respect to the baseline (RQ1).
+This expands beyond simply trading using VCRBs as we showcase how performance can be improved using a state-of-the-art feature engineering approach and a machine learning estimator.
+We further investigate the method's effectiveness by comparing it with another successful pattern extraction method based on price levels.
 The results showcase a net improvement in performance across two different financial instruments (RQ2).
-By rejecting the null hypothesis H$_{03}$, we answer positively on our research question 3 (RQ3) that liquid markets improve the effectiveness of the proposed approach.
+By rejecting the null hypothesis H$_{03}$, we answer positively in our research question 3 (RQ3) that liquid markets improve the effectiveness of the proposed approach.

-Additionally, contributing to the explainability, we compare two different feature interaction extraction approaches - popular ML approach SHAP, which approximates the model, and an extension of Monoforest, which uses explicit decision paths from the model.
+Additionally, contributing to the explainability, we compare two different feature interaction extraction approaches - the popular ML approach SHAP, which approximates the model, and an extension of Monoforest, which uses explicit decision paths from the model.
 The analysis shows that in the considered setting, both methods are significantly related, hence holding some common findings.
 We conclude that SHAP is effective in providing explainability in the considered setting, something which had previously not been investigated.

-To conclude, all our methodology is structured in a way that allows for comparability across studies by providing the effect sizes; and reproducibility, by detailing the method and sharing the reproducibility package.
+To conclude, our methodology is structured in a way that allows for comparability across studies by providing the effect sizes; and reproducibility, by detailing the method and sharing the reproducibility package.
 Our hope is that this will make it easier for the practitioners to test this same approach and evaluate it against other methods, hopefully helping improve the field for the better.
-Code to reproduce our analysis and match our results is available online~\cite{artur_sokolovsky_2021_4629568},~\cite{sokolovsky_ncl_data}.
+Code to reproduce our analysis and match our results is available online~\citep{artur_sokolovsky_2021_4629568,sokolovsky_ncl_data}.